Fury (1936 film)

+In 1995, it was selected for preservation in the U.S. National Film Registry by the Library of Congress as being deemed "culturally, historically, or aesthetically significant."

-Plot
+Plot summary

 En route to meet his fiancée Katherine Grant, gas-station owner Joe Wilson is arrested on flimsy circumstantial evidence for the kidnapping of a child.
 Gossip soon travels around the small town, growing more distorted through each retelling, until a mob gathers at the jail.
 When the resolute sheriff refuses to give up his prisoner, the enraged townspeople burn down the building, throwing dynamite into the flames as they flee the scene.
 Unknown to anyone else there, the blast frees Joe but kills his little dog Rainbow, who had run in to comfort him in the cell.

 The district attorney brings the main perpetrators to trial for murder, but nobody is willing to identify the guilty, and several provide false alibis.
 The case seems hopeless, but then the prosecutor produces hard evidence: newsreel footage of 22 people caught in the act.

 Katherine discovers that Joe escaped the fire and that his brothers are helping him take revenge by concealing his survival and framing the defendants for his murder.
 She goes to see Joe and pleads with him to stop the charade, but he is determined to make his would-be killers pay.
 His conscience begins to weigh on him and, just as the verdicts are being read, he walks into the courtroom and sets things straight.